Ogtay Samadov: Early life and education

 Samadov was born in Xol Qarabucaq, Neftchala in a family of teachers.
-In 1969, he graduated from the secondary school No.2 named after Nizami in Salyan and in 1975, he successfully graduated from physical department of Azerbaijan State University (now Baku State University).
-O. Samadov worked as a physics teacher at Kholgarabujag village secondary school in 1975-1979.
+In 1969, he graduated from the secondary school No.2 named after Nizami in Salyan and in 1975, he successfully graduated from the physical department of Azerbaijan State University (now Baku State University).
+O. Samadov worked as a physics teacher at Kholgarabujag village secondary school in 1975–1979.
 In 1979, he worked as a head scientific worker in "Radiation Physics of Ferroelectrics" laboratory of the Institute of Radiation Problems.

 Scientific activities

 Ogtay Samadov entered post-graduate course in the Institute of Radiation Problems in 1980.
 He defended thesis on “Study of dielectric and pyroelectric properties of phase transitions in spontaneously polarized crystals” in 1988 and got a degree of PhD in physics and mathematics.

 Then, Samadov's further scientific activity was dedicated to the study of physical properties of relaxor ferroelectrics formed on the basis of TlInS2 and TlGaSe2 crystals and great practically important scientific results were obtained in this field.
 In 2006, he defended his doctoral dissertation on this subject.
-Superconductive compounds were obtained in Samadov's researches and superconductive temperature of these compounds was defined.
+Superconductive compounds were obtained in Samadov's research and the superconductive temperature of these compounds was defined.
 The influence of radiation on superconductive temperature and special resistance was studied.
 Nanodomain relaxor state was studied by dielectric and electric measurements of irradiated, alloyed and intercalated semiconductor ferroelectrics.

 Samadov is the author of the first studies on the field of radiation physics and technology of ferroelectrics, conducted in Azerbaijan.
-The main researches in the field of the radiation influence on phase transitions in spontaneously polarized crystals with oxygen-octahedral structure were conducted by him.
+The main research in the field of the radiation influence on phase transitions in spontaneously polarized crystals with oxygen-octahedral structure was conducted by him.

-Scientist began his scientific researches with the study of the influence of electric and magnetic fields on structural phase transitions in different ferro and antiferroelectrics.
+The scientist began his scientific research with the study of the influence of electric and magnetic fields on structural phase transitions in different ferro and antiferroelectrics.

 He is the author of more than 200 articles on radiation material sciences in journals including Ferroelectrics, Fizika tverdogo tela, Physica Status Solidi, International Journal of Theoretical and Applied Nano technology and others.
+He was elected a corresponding member of Azerbaijan National Academy of Sciences in 2001.